intel/dffml/docs/tutorials/neuralnetwork.rst

     following syntax: `- key1.layer2`

 ..
 Note::
-    If the forward method is not given in the YAML file, forward method is automatically creating by appending the top level layers sequentially.
+    If the forward method is not given in the YAML file, forward method is automatically created by appending the top level layers sequentially.

 Train the model.